AlecJacobsen/PopGenScripts/README.md

 Necessary files:

-  * A reference genome in fasta form
+  * A reference genome in fasta format

 --------------------------------------------------------------------------------------------------------------
 ## Dealing with strange/multiple ploidies